 By paying “under the table,” you’ve avoided contributing federal and state unemployment taxes.

 When your nanny files for unemployment, they’ll need to list their most recent employers.
 If you’re on that list, your state’s labor agency will soon realize that you haven’t been contributing unemployment taxes.
 This means that you could face:

 - Thousands of dollars in failure-to-file penalties from your state.

 - Other taxes – like Social Security and Medicare – that you haven’t been remitting and assessed additional fines and penalties while you pay back the tax amount you owed.

-Getting discovered paying your nanny illegally is a financial mess no family wants to find themselves engulfed in—especially during a global pandemic.
-And now it’s easier than ever to get caught as nannies join the millions of other Americans applying for unemployment benefits.
+Getting discovered paying your nanny illegally is a financial mess no family wants to find themselves engulfed in.

 - You have a couple of choices if you have been paying your nanny illegally.